 Total health and wellness isn’t just about your own body.
 It includes the state of the environment and community of people around you.
 Each quarter throughout the year I will select a local organization that is need of in-kind donations.
 I will update this page and post a list of the items that are needed here.
-When you bring in an item from their list to donate, I will give you $10 off of your treatment (60 and 90 minute acupuncture appointments only).
-There's even evidence that giving and helping others is good for your own health.
+When you bring in an item from their list to donate, I will give you $10 off of your treatment (60 and 90 minute acupuncture appointments only). .
 It’s a win-win situation for all!

 Winter - Summer 2016 - On The Rise creates a community where women have the relationships, safety, and resources they need to move out of homelessness.
 They engage with those most in need and support their initiative and strength as they move beyond crisis and discover new possibilities.
 We donated over 40 toiletry and personal care items.

 Fall 2015 - Bridge Over Troubled Waters is Boston's premier organization dedicated to transforming the lives of runaway, homeless, and high-risk youth through safe, supportive, and encouraging relationships and effective and innovative services that guide them toward self-sufficiency.
 We donated over 50 toiletry items, 2 notebooks, 6 pairs of socks, and 3-$10 gift cards for their youth.

 Summer 2015 - Roger Clap Innovation School's mission is to ensure that every student regardless of his/her socio-economic, linguistic and academic history is educated to the highest level through a rigorous and comprehensive curriculum.
 We donated over 145 items from their wish list including crayons, markers, sticky notes, notebooks, scissors, and glue sticks.